Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 I'm totally about border security.

-Let's get a huge amnesty bill through, because I'm really into border security.
+Let's get a huge amnesty bill through because I'm really into border security.

-And then the border and then the amnesty bill doesn't happen.
+And then the amnesty bill doesn't happen.

-He's like, Okay, well, I can stop pretending to care about border security now.
+He's like, okay, well, I can stop pretending to care about border security now.

 Forget it.

-You know, that's that was the Obama policy after a while.
+That was the Obama policy after a while.

-And I know actually you can kill people and not necessarily get deported.
+And I know, actually, you can kill people and not necessarily get deported.

-It is it is insane.
+It is insane.

-The walkout that was not more coming.
+The walkout, that was not.

 Buck Sexton in for Rush on the EIB.